-The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Translational and Clinical Investigation (College of Public Health) in the Catalog.
+The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see the Certificate in Translational and Clinical Investigation (College of Public Health) in the Catalog.

 Graduate Program of Study

 Training is conducted mainly in the laboratories and teaching facilities of the Carver College of Medicine and the College of Public Health.
 The University's Institute for Clinical and Translational Science is available for research training.
 The program also is linked with the Carver College of Medicine's graduate training program in clinical research.